The density of surface states as the total time delay: Deterministic results for surface scattering

 \begin{theo} Let $d\geq 3$ and $\|V\|<C_0$.
 Then the {\rm REF} representation of the wave operators is

 In particular, the difference of wave operator and identity is {\rm REI} representable. \end{theo}

 Theorem~\ref{theo-LevinsonGen} will be deduced from this formula.
 Before going on, let us briefly comment on which technical difficulties have to be overcome in order to extend the formula to the strong coupling regime.
 In such a situation the existence of the inverse in \eqref{eq-Oform} has to follow from other reasons.
-First of all, one can use \eqref{eq-Tmatreform} and then set
+First of all, let us set